Valien/foundryvtt/README.md

 * *docker* - A docker container!
 Aw yeah.
 Foundry in Docker!

 Macros should be self-documented but in case you have questions ping me on the Foundry Discord (Valien) or here on GitHub!

+A lot of this stuff is a work in progress or missing content.
+So feel free to fork and play with anything and submitting a PR if you make a cool change/improvement/bug fix.